helidon-io/helidon/docs/se/webserver/webserver.md

           location: "/static-content"
 ```

-See [Static Content Feature Configuration Reference][static-content-feature-configuration-reference] for details of configuration options.
+See [Static Content Feature Configuration Reference][static-content-f] for details of configuration options.

 <a id="media-types-support"></a>
 ### Media Types Support